Pocket trumpet: Design and properties

-The models with reduced bell and bore size design originate in 19th-century pocket cornet design and regularly suffer from poor intonation and severely hindered dynamic and timbral range.
-Regular trumpet mutes cannot be used since the pocket trumpet bell is not a standard size.
-Models with standard bell and bore size design originally appeared in the US in as late as 1968, mostly following the design of trumpet builder Louis Duda (one-piece hand-hammered "5X" bell, cornet-wound lead pipe, straight-back first valve slide with thumb-throw, fold-back third slide), and manufactured by the Benge Trumpet company.
+Models with reduced bell and bore sizes originated in the 19th century, and usually suffer from poor intonation and severely hindered dynamic and timbral range.
+Regular trumpet mutes cannot be used since their bells are not a standard size.
+Models with standard bell and bore sizes originally appeared in the US as late as 1968, mostly following the design of trumpet builder Louis Duda (one-piece hand-hammered "5X" bell, cornet-wound lead pipe, straight-back first valve slide with thumb-throw, fold-back third slide), manufactured by the Benge Trumpet company.